 Dancing with Parkinson's, Stroke & Dementia

-Jasmine truly believes in the statement 'everyone can dance'.
-This includes those living with Parkinson's, Stroke and Dementia, amongst other physical and neurological ailments.
-It is important that people living with these diseases and illnesses, that they deserve the opportunity to engage with movement and creativity and to re-define their identity as something more than their diagnosis.
+Creativity is within everyone and this includes those living with Parkinson's, Stroke and Dementia, amongst other physical and neurological ailments.
+It is important that people living with any ailments have the same opportunities to engage with movement and creativity, to re-define their identity as something more than their diagnosis.

 Jasmine designs bespoke workshops and regular classes to work with a range of ailments, specialising in working with participants with Parkinson's, Stroke and Dementia.
-She creates and delivers exercises that suit the participants' abilities and allows them to explore their unique way of moving, as well as exercising.
-Classes can be delivered as group workshops but Jasmine is also able to work one to one with participants either in a social space or their private rooms.
+She creates and delivers exercises that suit the participants' abilities and allows them to explore their unique way of moving.
+Classes can be delivered as group workshops but Jasmine is also able to work one to one with participants either in a social space or their private quarters as a 1:1 sensory experience.

-Please see below the different focuses' that the classes take depending on the ailment the participants may be living with.
-These three illnesses are not restrictive to whom Jasmine can work with, considerations will be taken when working with each individual.
+Please see below the different focuses that the classes take depending on the ailment the participants may be living with.
+These three illnesses are not restrictive to whom Jasmine can work with and considerations will be taken when working with each individual.

 When working with participants living with Parkinson's, Jasmine really focuses on loosening and lengthening the spine and muscles to create space and openness.
 The classes allow the participants to find their voice and championing them to express themselves beyond their Parkinson's.
 Each participant is unique and it is about allowing them to find their own identity and move the way they desire.